 Inter-region.Accepter region

-Select the region where the DataWorks workspace and resource group in Account B are located.
-Select
+Select the region of the DataWorks workspace and resource group in Account B. Select

 China (Shanghai).Accepter VPC instance

-Manually enter the VPC ID of the VPC where the DataWorks resource group in Account B is located (
+Enter the VPC ID of the DataWorks resource group in Account B (

-Log on to Account B, go to the VPC Peering Connection console, and switch the region to China (Shanghai) at the top of the page.
-The console displays a peering connection identical to the one in Account A. In the Actions column, click Accept.
-The peering connection Status changes to Activated.
+Log on to Account B, go to the VPC Peering Connection console, and switch the region to China (Shanghai).
+Find the pending peering connection and click Accept in the Actions column.
+The Status changes to Activated.

 Under Accepter VPC instance, click Configure Route Entry.
-In the Configure Route Entry dialog box, enter a custom name for the route entry and set the Target CIDR Block to the requester's vSwitch CIDR block.
-In this example, set it to
+Enter a name for the route entry and set Destination CIDR Block to the requester's vSwitch CIDR block.
+In this example, enter

 192.168.6.0/24.

-Log on to Account A, go to the VPC Peering Connection console, and switch the region to China (Hangzhou) at the top of the page.
-Find the peering connection that you created.
+Log on to Account A, go to the VPC Peering Connection console, and switch the region to China (Hangzhou).
+Find the peering connection you created.

 Under Requester VPC instance, click Configure Route Entry.
-In the Configure Route Entry dialog box, enter a custom name for the route entry and set the Target CIDR Block to the accepter's vSwitch CIDR block.
-In this example, set it to
+Enter a name for the route entry and set Destination CIDR Block to the accepter's vSwitch CIDR block.
+In this example, enter

 172.16.66.0/24.